Bobby Orr: 1970–71

 The following season, the powerhouse Bruins shattered dozens of league offensive records.
 Orr himself finished second in league scoring with 139 points (37 goals and 102 assists), thirteen points behind Esposito, while setting records that still stand for points in a season by a defenceman and for plus-minus (+124) by any position player.
+He also became the first player in league history to have consecutive 100+ point seasons.
 Orr's 102 assists set a league record that would not be broken until Wayne Gretzky totalled 109 in 1980–81.
+He also set the record for longest point streak by a defenceman scoring at least a point in 18 straight games, which lasted from December 13, 1970, until January 24, 1971.
+This record would last till 1986 when it was broken by Paul Coffey.
 Orr's Bruins were heavy favourites to repeat as Cup champions, but were upset by the Montreal Canadiens and their rookie goaltender Ken Dryden, at one time Bruins' property, in the first round of the 1971 playoffs.
 At the end of the year Orr was awarded the Charlie Conacher Humanitarian Award for his humanitarian contributions throughout his career.